-The solid blue line in panel (c) illustrates the own-elasticity versus price relationship for the case of simple logit demand, i.e. canceling all sources of consumer heterogeneity (and adjusting α such that the average own price elasticity is the same as in the full BLP setup).
+Returning to panel (a) of figure 2, the solid blue line illustrates the own-elasticity versus price relationship for the case of simple logit demand, i.e. canceling all sources of consumer heterogeneity (and adjusting α such that the average own price elasticity is the same as in the full BLP setup).
 The slope is positive as predicted by theory (where $E_m = 1 + \alpha p_m s_m$) and close to one, the limiting value as market shares go to zero.
-The dashed blue line adds β heterogeneity to consumer behavior, which illustrates Implication 2: own price elasticities are systematically smaller in that case due to the local monopoly effect.
-However, because market shares are so small in the BLP data (since the outside good share is 91%), the difference is quantitatively negligible.10 Table 2 confirms that super-elasticities that are positive and very close to one are a feature of the logit model, even when allowing for heterogeneous tastes for attributes other than price.
+The dashed blue line adds β -heterogeneity to consumer behavior, which illustrates Implication 2: own price elasticities are systematically smaller in that case due to the niche market power.
+However, because market shares are so small in the BLP data (since the outside good share is 91%), the difference is quantitatively negligible.15 Table 2 confirms that super-elasticities that are positive and very close to one are a feature of the logit model, even when allowing for heterogeneous tastes for attributes other than price.

-Lastly, we illustrate the two CES approximations used in the paper.
+Lastly, figure 2(a) also illustrates the two CES approximations used in the paper.
 First, the CES-MC case, with its continuum of negligible firms, gives a constant elasticity (η) chosen here to be at the average level of the BLP data (4.05).
 This is represented in solid red.
 In dashed red, we account for the fact that, with non-negligibly sized firms, the CES elasticity is $\eta(1-s_m)$, i.e. declining with the market share of model m.
 With low prices, this share increases and the own price elasticity falls.
-This is true in panel (c)'s representation, although the effect is very small quantitatively, again because of the very small market shares of all varieties in the data.
+This is true in panel (a)'s representation, although the effect is very small quantitatively, again because of the very small market shares of all varieties in the data.
 Even without rich substitution, the positive super-elasticity implies that logit will have a very different pass-through from CES, a feature which will prove important in our simulations' results.